 The crops in Saranti:

 Saranti is a village with a mountainous and rough relief that does not favour the cultivation of land.
-In the village you will see hazelnut trees with a few vines and other mature crops and a few more chestnut trees.
+In the village you will see hazelnut trees with a few vines and other tree crops and a few chestnut trees.

 Photo: Michalis Paikousis